 TempleOS has been built from the ground up with what seems like no hang-ups on existing operating systems.
 The entire thing is hyperlinked, meaning you can quickly burrow down to the source of a program just as easily as you can find its dependencies, and it's super-quick; there's no paging, so the whole OS gets up and running within a second or two.

-It's unlikely you'll be able to use TempleOS for anything solid, and Davis' well-documented mental health struggles haven't helped its standing in the community.
+It's unlikely you'll be able to use TempleOS for anything solid, and Davis' well-documented mental health struggles didn't help its standing in the community.
 But it includes a huge number of interesting ideas, particularly the blurring of the division between document and program, which could impact more traditional operating systems.
 Which is why, despite TempleOS’s development having ceased with Terry’s passing in 2018, the OS is still available for the curious lot out there.

 - Check out the best web design software (opens in new tab)